VA Sierra Pacific Network (VISN 21)

 The purpose of VATER is to apply emerging, next-generation, high-impact technologies in order to meet VA's mandated energy, security and sustainability goals.

-The VATER program concept is similar to the proven GSA Green Proving Ground Program, which evaluates emerging and next-generation building technologies in real-world operational settings, recommending the most promising for deployment within the Agency’s real estate portfolio.
+The VATER program concept is similar to the original Navy Techval and its predecessor, GSA Green Proving Ground Program, which evaluates emerging and next-generation building technologies in real-world operational settings, recommending the most promising for deployment within the Agency’s real estate portfolio.
 These technologies will focus on health care environments and high performance buildings.
 By discovering best-of-breed innovative technologies early in their development and placing them strategically within federal properties, this program helps ensure VA’ s leadership position within state-of-the-art health care and medical facilities.
 It also supports our proactive, personalized, comprehensive whole health care and contributes to VA’s sound investment decisions, which greatly benefits the American taxpayer.

 The VATER program will collaborate and develop key public and private partnerships, which include Department of Defense, Department of Energy, National Laboratories and Federally Funded Research & Development Centers, non-profits, and other partners to assist in technology deployments.
 These long-term partnerships will supply specialized know-how, tools, best practices, analyses, and the introduction of next generation (energy) applied technologies to advance joint initiatives benefiting both sectors.

 Some examples of ongoing collaborations include: